 - Testing with Domain Events using Behaviour Driven Development

-- Implementing read models
+- Implementing read models with poly structured data

 - Dealing with eventual consistency